andrew henderson menu

 You’ll also have access to all of Europe (including Ireland and the UK), the Middle Eastern countries of Egypt, Iran, Jordan, and Lebanon.

-With fewer options than Antigua and St. Kitts, St. Lucia grants visa-free and visa-on-arrival access to 136 countries.
+With fewer options than Antigua and St Kitts, St Lucia grants visa-free, visa-on-arrival and eTA access to 138 countries.
 In 2015, Saint Lucia gained visa-free access to the Schengen Area, making the passport a more attractive option.

 As a CARICOM country, you will have freedom of movement throughout the Caribbean.
-Additionally, the Saint Lucian passport gives you access to all of Central and South America, minus Brazil, Uruguay, Paraguay, and Mexico.
+Additionally, the St Lucian passport gives you access to all of Central and South America, minus Brazil, Uruguay, Paraguay and Mexico.

-In exchange for a donation of $100,000 to the government, citizenship by investment and/or businesses can be obtained.
-You can also obtain citizenship through other combinations of donations that you can find here.
+In exchange for a donation of US$240,000 to the government, St Lucia citizenship by investment can be obtained.
+You can obtain citizenship through a combination of donations, which you can find here.

-Grenadan citizens enjoy visa-free travel access to 135 countries.
-You can obtain citizenship through investment with a one-time donation of $150,000 to the National Transformation Fund.
+Grenadan citizens enjoy visa-free travel access to 136 countries.
+You can obtain citizenship through investment with a one-time donation of US$235,000 to the National Transformation Fund.
 And in just over 12 months, you will receive your citizenship.

 Malta

-If none of these Caribbean countries are offering what you’re looking for and you have the money, let’s take a look at what you’ll get with citizenship through investment from Malta.
+If none of these Caribbean countries offer what you’re looking for, and you have the money, let’s take a look at what you’ll get with citizenship through investment from Malta.

-Malta definitely offers greater visa-free travel than the Caribbean countries on this list, but is it worth the price tag+?
-It’s important to think of all aspects before you make the decision and it might be right for you.
+Malta definitely offers greater visa-free travel than the Caribbean countries on this list, but is it worth the price tag?
+It’s important to think of all aspects before you make the decision and what might be right for you.

 Go Where You’re Treated Best